 For most public German universities, the application period for winter enrolment is the end of May to the 15th of July and the beginning of December to the 15th of January for the summer semester.

 You should expect to receive a formal acceptance or rejection approximately one to two months after the deadline has passed.
-What can be very disappointing, since you will have only a short period of time to organize a visa, your accommodations, and many other things.
+This can be very disappointing since you will have only a short period of time to organize a visa, your accommodations, and many other things.

 The winter semester starts on October 1 and ends on March 31.
 The summer semester begins on April 1 and ends on September 30.
 You must have free time for organizing all these formalities, the visa process can take up to 3 months.

 To ensure the best chances of acceptance, take care to provide all the documentation asked for, make sure all your documentation is translated and certified.
 Copies of some documents must be notarized and education certificates must have an apostille from awarding organizations.